LichunYang-geo/NaNDC/README.md

 ## Quick Installation
-The NaNDC can be installed by conda: conda env create -f envs.yml conda activate nandc
+The NaNDC can be installed by conda:

+`conda env create -f envs.yml`

+Then activate codna environment:

+`conda activate nandc`